CS 314 Specification 4 - Evil Hangman - Using Data Structures

 Here is a useful diagram that shows the winnowing process based on user guesses.
 Here is a text based version of that image showing the winnowing process.
 And here is another, more detailed, explanation for how to break the current word list up into families based on the current pattern and current guess from former TA Claire.

-To implement this strategy, I require you to use a map on the assignment The keys will be the different patterns for each word family.
+To implement this strategy, you are required you to use a map on the assignment.
+The keys will be the different patterns for each word family.
 (You are free to use String, StringBuilder, arrays, or other classes to determine what patterns exist based on the active word list, the previous pattern, and the user's guess.)
 Those keys shall map to a list of words that have that pattern.

 The hardest word list / family is defined as the one with the largest number of words with certain tiebreakers.
 (This family becomes the new list of words for the next round of the game.)
 If there is a tie for the family with the most words (two of the word families are of equal size), pick the family that reveals the fewest total characters.
 If there is still a tie, pick the family that has the pattern that is "smallest" based on the ASCIIbetical (lexicographical order based on ASCII codes) ordering of the patterns.
 Look here for more info on ASCIIbetical order, lexicographical order, and Alphabetical vs. ASCIIbetical order.
 (The last link is to a very interesting blog post about Alphabetical vs. ASCIIbetical order and how most built in String sorts are ASCIIbetical, but when displaying info to real users, like a list of files, true alphabetical is preferred.)